Extreme Rules (2012): Storylines

 At WWE's Royal Rumble pay-per-view event on January 29, Sheamus won the Royal Rumble match to earn the opportunity to face either WWE Champion CM Punk or World Heavyweight Champion Daniel Bryan for their respective titles at WrestleMania XXVIII.
 Sheamus elected to wrestle Bryan and defeated him in 18 seconds to win the championship.
-On the April 10 SmackDown, Bryan invoked his rematch clause for Extreme Rules.
+On the April 10 episode of SmackDown, Bryan invoked his rematch clause for Extreme Rules.
 Bryan chose a two out of three falls format to prevent Sheamus from scoring another quick victory.

 Another rivalry heading into Extreme Rules was between Randy Orton and Kane.
 In July 2011, Kane lost in a Street Fight to Orton, and the two shook hands after the match as a sign of respect.
 In 2012, a newly re-masked Kane viewed the handshake as a sign of weakness, hence Kane started a feud with Orton and defeated him at WrestleMania XXVIII.
 Yet, on the April 6 episode of SmackDown, Orton defeated Kane in a No Disqualification match.
 On the April 10 episode of SmackDown, Kane attacked Orton and his father "Cowboy" Bob Orton.
 On the April 20 episode of SmackDown, a Falls Count Anywhere match between Kane and Orton was scheduled for Extreme Rules.

 On April 23, a rematch for the WWE Intercontinental Championship was scheduled between defending champion Big Show and Cody Rhodes.
 Big Show had won the title from Rhodes at WrestleMania XXVIII.

 Later that same day, a title defense by United States Champion Santino Marella against The Miz was scheduled for the pre-show.

 Also that same day, Nikki Bella defeated Beth Phoenix to capture the Divas Championship.
 Phoenix was slated to receive a rematch for the title at Extreme Rules, but was not medically cleared to compete due to a (storyline) sprained left ankle, and was replaced by Layla.
 This was Layla's first WWE appearance since the May 13, 2011, episode of SmackDown.
 Layla had injured her knee at the previous year's event and had subsequently been attacked by Kharma.